 - Will Hutchinson School be safe during rock removal?

 - What can neighbors expect to see and hear during?

 - Will there be construction vehicles on residential streets?

-- Am I or my home at risk from the rock blasting?
+- Is my home at risk from the rock blasting?

 - Will air quality be affected by the rock removal and site preparation activities?

 - Is there a plan for to deal with possible rodents?

 - What will change once students return to school in September?